luapower/x-widgets/x-widgets.md

 This will probably only work on desktop Firefox and Chrome/Edge for the forseeable future.
-Something might be done for Safari (if it doesn't catch up all by itself, or you know, dies) and maybe mobile Chrome and Firefox too.
+Something might be done for Safari (if it doesn't catch up all by itself, or you know, dies and spares us all some grief) and maybe mobile Chrome and Firefox too.
 Anything else is out.

 ## Installation